-If you are heading to Eastern Uganda then Mount Elgon National Park shouldn’t miss out in your bucket list.
-The park offers refuge to Mount Elgon an extinct volcano that stretches up to 4321 meters high with Wagagai peak being its highest peak.
-This volcano first exploded about 24 million years ago and in prehistoric times stood taller than the Kilimanjaro Mountain.
-It covers an area of about 4000 square kilometers and features the biggest volcanic base in the world.
-Mount Elgon National Park is situated in eastern Uganda just at border with Kenya.
-It also offers refuge to more than 300 bird species that include among others the endangered lammergeyers; small antelope families, elephants, buffaloes, forest monkeys and many more.
-Its floral and faunal species range from the lush Montana, mixed bamboo belt forest to vast moorland, studded with the rarest and endemic plant species such as the giant lobelia and groundsel plants peculiar to Africa as well as thick shrubs and brilliant wild everlasting flowers.
-The park is mainly surrounded by the Bagisu and Sabiny who largely subsistence farmers.
+It also offers refuge to more than 300 bird species, including, among others, the endangered lammergeyers; small antelope families; elephants; buffaloes; forest monkeys; and many more.
+Its floral and faunal species range from the lush Montana, mixed bamboo belt forest to vast moorland, studded with the rarest and endemic plant species such as the giant lobelia and groundsel plants peculiar to Africa, as well as thick shrubs and brilliant wild everlasting flowers.
+The park is mainly surrounded by the Bagisu and Sabiny, who are largely subsistence farmers.

 What to do in Mount Elgon National Park

-Hiking adventures
+• Hiking adventures

-Birding
+• Birding

-Trekking to the Sipi falls
+• Trekking to the Sipi falls.

-Camping experiences
+• Camping experiences

 Best time to visit Mount Elgon National Park